 Since I always forget, this is the command for formatting double density floppy disks on Windows:

-Stick the following script in a file:
+Stick the following in a file:

-Make it executable with ‘chmod +x’
+Make it executable with chmod +x

 There is a lot of data I need to extract from archives, nested deeply within a silly folder structure.
 Doing it manually is out of the question.
 I had to modify this script I found at the Unix Stack Exchange slightly, in order to make it run as I wanted.
 It will run until it doesn’t find more .zip archive files, as it deletes them after extraction.